Skip to main content

 Post Nominals Director, Scottish Institute for Policing Research

-My research expertise centres on local policing, and I have been developing work on technology in policing and the intersect between policing and drugs.
+My research expertise centres on local policing with a current focus on both technology in policing and the intersect between policing and health.
 In 2021 I was awarded an ESRC Open Call Grant as PI for a three year project, INTERACT (Investigating New Types of Engagement, Response and Contact Technologies in Policing) and I am a Co-I on the EPSRC funded 3PO project 'Protecting Public Facing Professionals and their Dependents Online'.
-I am also a Co-I on 'Researching and developing key components of a new Scottish Drug Checking service' and was an advisor on the Evaluation of the Police Carriage of Naloxone Pilot in Scotland.
+I was also a Co-I on 'Researching and developing key components of a new Scottish Drug Checking service' and an advisor on the Evaluation of the Police Carriage of Naloxone Pilot in Scotland.

 I have a strong record of collaborative research on policing both in Scotland and in Europe, and am experienced in knowledge exchange and building strong research-practitioner relationships.
 In addition to organising various SIPR conferences and events I was on the Program Committee of the International Conference on Law Enforcement and Public Health 2019.
-In 2019 I delivered invited keynote /plenary presentations at the Flemish Centre for Policing and Security, the Catalan Institute of Security and the London Policing College.
+I have delivered various invited keynote /plenary presentations e.g. the North-South Criminology Confernece, Flemish Centre for Policing and Security and the Catalan Institute of Security.
 In addition to academic publications (in the European Journal of Criminology, Policing and Society etc.) I have written for The Conversation, been featured on TV by the BBC and STV, and quoted by the Washington Post, Financial Times and others..

-I was co-lead for the the Governance Working Group in the European Police Stops COST Action (2018-2021).
+I was co-lead for the the Governance Working Group in the European Police Stops COST Action (2018-2021) and lead editor on our edited collection, Governing Police Stops Across Europe.
 I have conducted research on stop and search in Scotland, and was an active member of Police Scotland’s National Stop Search Unit ‘Research, Evaluation and Operational Review Group’.
 I was a joint work package leader on ‘Unity’, a €4.6 million Horizon 2020 EC funded project on Community Policing, technology and co-operation between the police and public.

 Prior to my SIPR role I was Head of Social Sciences at Edinburgh Napier University, Depute Programme Leader for the MSc Applied Criminology and Forensic Psychology, and Programme Leader for BA (Hons) Criminology.
-Edinburgh Napier University is now rated the top modern university in the UK for criminology (1st of 37) in the Times Good University Guide 2022 .
+Edinburgh Napier University was rated the 2nd top modern university in the UK for criminology in the Times Good University Guide 2024.

 Prior to joining Edinburgh Napier University in 2011, I held a SIPR Postdoctoral Research position at the Centre for Criminal Justice and Police Studies, the University of the West of Scotland (UWS).
-I have also worked as a Researcher at the Medical Research Council’s Social and Public Health Sciences Unit in Glasgow.
+I have also worked as a Researcher at the Medical Research Council’s Social and Public Health Sciences Unit at the University of Glasgow.
 My ESRC CASE award PhD was linked to ‘The Edinburgh Study of Youth Transitions and Crime’.

 My research interests centre on intersections between criminal justice and other policy areas such as health, e.g. policing and drug use.
-My expertise lies in local policing and I have conducted research on the relationship between substance use and offending; community policing; stop and search; local policing in Scotland; and youth diversionary projects.
-I am developing work on drugs and policing, local policing, public confidence, visibility and engagement (including online) and the role of technology in policing.
-I would welcome applications from prospective PhD students interested in these policing topics.
+My expertise lies in local policing and I have conducted research on the relationship between substance use and offending; community policing; stop and search; local policing in Scotland; youth diversionary projects; policing of drugs.
+I am involved in research on local policing, public confidence, visibility and engagement (including online) and the role of technology in policing.
+I would welcome applications from prospective PhD students interested in any of the above policing topics.

 Research Interests My research interests centre on intersections between criminal justice and other policy areas such as health, e.g. policing and drug use.
 My expertise lies in local policing and I have conducted research on the relationship between substance use and offending; community policing; stop and search; local policing in Scotland; and youth diversionary projects.
 I am developing work on drugs and policing, local policing, public confidence, visibility and engagement (including online) and the role of technology in policing.
 I would welcome applications from prospective PhD students interested in these policing topics.